hogbergmarkus/pythonic-hangman/README.md

 using a try/except statement.

 At the end of the game an option is presented to play again, and if no is chosen, the game will terminate.

+## Deployment

+The game was deployed to [Heroku](https://id.heroku.com/) using the following steps.

+1. After logging in to Heroku, from the dashboard, click "Create new app".

+2. Choose a name for the app, and I picked Europe for my region since I'm based here.

+3. In the next step, click the settings tab.

+4. Click "Reveal Config Vars".
+Set "Key" to PORT and "Value" to 8000.

+5. Click add buildpack, and add "heroku/python" first, followed by "heroku/nodejs".

+   Make sure heroku/python is listed on top of heroku/nodejs.

+6. Go to the Deploy tab, and for Deployment method, choose Github.

+7. If It is the first time deploying to Heroku, confirm that you want to connect to GitHub.

+8. Search for the GitHub repository name you want to deploy, click connect next to the repository name.

+9. I chose to enable Automatic Deploys.

+10. I also then clicked Deploy Branch in the Manual Deploy section, with main chosen as branch.

+11. App was deployed successfully and I could click View, to go to my game.

+12. Here is the link to my deployed game: [Pythonic Hangman](https://pythonic-hangman-0358ff7c5393.herokuapp.com/)

 ## Testing